-Reflecting the strong business results in the first quarter of the term ending March 2017, the share price temporarily exceeded 1,500 yen, and the Company was trading at a PER level of 20.
-However, as a result of this case, the share price drastically fell, and the Company has decided to reexamine its services on a fundamental level.
-Based on a stock price of 558 yen as of November 25, 2016, PC DEPOT has a PBR of 1.26, an ROE of 8.7%, and a PER of 14.5, with a dividend yield of 2.3%.
-We intend to pay close attention to the progress it makes in checking the services for roughly 400,000 subscribers, the trend in service sales, and the timing of the bottoming-out of earnings.
+Reflecting the strong business results in the first quarter of the term ended March 2017, the share price temporarily exceeded 1,500 yen, and the Company was trading at a PER level of 20.
+Later however, the share price drastically dropped and the Company has decided to reexamine its services on a fundamental level.
+Based on a stock price of 578 yen as of June 16, 2017, PC DEPOT has a PBR of 1.30, an ROE of 7.2%, and a PER of 18.1, with a dividend yield of 2.2%.
+The Company's stock price will be further adjusted in the market, reflecting factors such as the progress of service improvements for 400 thousand members, increase in new members, trends in service sales and the timing for bottoming-out earnings.